NykolI Koslow

 Nykoli Koslow, based in Milwaukee, WI, employs an array of mediums, including painting, drawing, installation, video, and VR, to create a universe anchored in queer maximalism and alien semiotics.
 His work weaves together elements of abstraction and figuration, serving as a conduit for expressing the trans* experience within a queer, mythic cosmology.
 Drawing inspiration from personal narratives and a rich tapestry of influences, spanning mythology, religion, conspiracy theories, mysticism, and sci-fi, Nykoli's work immerses itself in the narratives that mold our world.
 Through the art of world-building, Nykoli poses the essential questions: 'What stories have shaped the world we inhabit today, and what stories can we craft to foster a more inclusive and liberated existence?

 Nykoli earned his BFA in 2013 from the University of Milwaukee-Peck School of the Arts.
 Since then, he has exhibited his work in various venues in and around Milwaukee, including 'Translucent: A Transgender Empowerment Exhibition' at the Union Art Gallery in 2018 and the Museum of Wisconsin Art's '10 at 10' exhibition in 2023.
 In the years 2021-2022, Nykoli served as the Artist in Residence at the Pfister Hotel (Milwaukee, WI), culminating in the solo exhibition Queer Mythologies: TransAbstractions, at The Gallery Space in the Saint Kate Arts Hotel (Milwaukee, WI) in 2022.
-His work have is part of permanent collections, including the Pfister Hotel Legacy Collection and the North Western Mutual Art Program.
+His work is part of permanent collections, including the Pfister Hotel Legacy Collection and the North Western Mutual Art Program.
 In 2023, Nykoli was accepted into the fall cohort of the gener8tor Art X Sherman Phoenix Accelerator.
 Currently, Nykoli is represented by Var Gallery in Milwaukee, WI, where he recently had his solo exhibition 'Queer Cosmology: The Making of A Universe' in 2023.

 statement